 The series follows dedicated individuals and organizations that have made it their calling to stand up and do something in the global effort to protect the worlds oceans.

 For our part at Lightning Strike, we provided fixing services for the 3 man film crew here in Palau.
-Drone, time-lapse, underwater media production and filming on the patrol boat PSS Remeliik.
+Richard was also Drone Pilot, time-lapse photographer and underwater cameraman.
+Additionally he was filming on the patrol boat PSS Remeliik.
 We joined the crew as they chased down illegal fishing boats near the South West Islands close to the Indonesian border.

 The experience was a real eye-opener to see how a small documentary film crew works on location.
 And the work being done to protect Palau’s EEZ from illegal fishing.